quicwg/base-drafts/draft-ietf-quic-http.md

 the entire connection; see Sections 2.4 and 5.3 of {{QUIC-TRANSPORT}}.
 These are referred to as "stream errors" or "connection errors" (see Section 11 of
-{{QUIC-TRANSPORT}}) and have associated error codes, but do not necessarily have to be errors.
+{{QUIC-TRANSPORT}}) and have associated error codes, but do not necessarily indicate a problem with the connection or either implementation.
 For example, a stream can be reset if the requested resource is no longer needed.

 An endpoint MAY choose to treat a stream error as a connection error under certain circumstances.
 Implementations need to consider the impact on